CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/property-platforms.md

 }
 ```

-Each platform json block has 1 mandatory property: `src`.
+Each platform json block has 1 mandatory image property: `src`.
 This should contain a
 direct url to the image that should be shown for this platform.
 Then there also
 is an optional `alt` property, which would simply contain the alt text for this
 image.